Autopay can help streamline your finances, but it must be used with care. Read on to learn how to set it up and how to make it work best for you.

 However, autopay can have its downsides.
 First, you cede some control of your account to the credit card company.
 Also, autopay makes it easy to become lax about managing your accounts if you “set it and forget it,” Clements says.

-Credit card companies offer some combination of these three autopay options:
+You get to choose the amount you pay each month as long as you make at least the minimum payment.
+Credit card companies typically offer some combination of these three autopay options:

 The downside is rolling over a large balance and failing to supplement those small automatic minimum payments.
 Without regular additional payments, “You could end up in debt for 25 years and pay ridiculous amounts of interest,” Clements says.